 Transcribed by Jenny Zurawell

 0:36 This grew into a passion for finding things, a love for the past and archaeology.
-And eventually when I started studying Egyptology, I realized that seeing with my naked eyes alone wasn't enough.
-Because all of the sudden in Egypt my beach had grown from a tiny beach in Maine to one eight hundred miles long next to the Nile, and my sand dollars had grown to the size of cities.
+And eventually, when I started studying Egyptology, I realized that seeing with my naked eyes alone wasn't enough.
+Because all of the sudden, in Egypt, my beach had grown from a tiny beach in Maine to one eight hundred miles long, next to the Nile.
+And my sand dollars had grown to the size of cities.
 This is really what brought me to using satellite imagery.
 For trying to map the past, I knew that I had to see differently.

 1:12 So I want to show you an example of how we see differently using the infrared.
-This is a site located in the eastern Egyptian delta called Bendix.
+This is a site located in the eastern Egyptian delta called Mendes.
 And the site visibly appears brown, but when we use the infrared and we process it, all of the sudden, using false color, the site appears as bright pink.
 What you are seeing are the actual chemical changes to the landscape caused by the building materials and activities of the ancient Egyptians.

 2:53 So what we did is we used NASA topography data to map out the landscape, very subtle changes.
 We started to be able to see where the Nile used to flow.
-But you can see in more detail -- and even more interesting -- this very slight raised area seen within the circle up here, which we thought could possibly be the location of the city of Itjtawy.
+But you can see in more detail, and even more interesting, this very slight raised area seen within the circle up here which we thought could possibly be the location of the city of Itjtawy.

 4:01 So, we have a dense layer of occupation dating to the Middle Kingdom at this site.
-We also have evidence of an elite jewelers workshop, showing that whatever was there was a very important city.
+We also have evidence of an elite jeweler's workshop, showing that whatever was there was a very important city.
 No Itjtawy was here yet, but we're going to be returning to the site in the near future to map it out.
 And even more importantly, we have funding to train young Egyptians in the use of satellite technology so they can be the ones making great discoveries as well.